-- 1. Oncor Electric Delivery Company LLC's Public Utility Commission of Texas Emergency Operations Plan ("Oncor's PUC EOP"). - 2.
-Executive Summary of Oncor Electric Delivery Company LLC's Public Utility Commission of Texas Emergency Operations Plan Pursuant to 16 Tex.
+1. Oncor Electric Delivery Company LLC's Amended Public Utility Commission of Texas Emergency Operations Plan ("Oncor's PUC EOP").

+2. Executive Summary of Oncor Electric Delivery Company LLC's Amended Public Utility Commission of Texas Emergency Operations Plan Pursuant to 16 Tex.
 Admin.
 Code § 25.53(c)(1)(A)(i).
 Please note that Exhibit 1 to this Executive Summary has been redacted to remove the names of individuals who received access to or training on Oncor's PUC EOP.
-(Item 3 below is a confidential unredacted version of Executive Summary Exhibit 1.) - 3.
-A confidential unredacted version of Exhibit 1 to the Executive Summary of Oncor Electric Delivery Company LLC's Public Utility Commission of Texas Emergency Operations Plan Pursuant to 16 Tex.
+Exhibit 1 to this Executive Summary has not been revised as part of this amendment.
+Thus, Oncor is not resubmitting in this filing the confidential unredacted version of Exhibit 1 to the Executive Summary of Oncor Electric Delivery Company LLC's Public Utility Commission of Texas Emergency Operations Plan Pursuant to 16 Tex.
 Admin.
-Code § 25.53(c)(1)(A)(i) to be filed separately under seal. - 4.
-Oncor Electric Delivery Company LLC's CONFIDENTIAL List of Emergency Contacts Filed Pursuant to 16 Tex.
-Admin.
-Code § 25.53(c)(4)(B).
-This is a confidential document to be filed separately under seal.
+Code § 25.53(c)(1)(A)(i) that was previously submitted on April 13, 2022 in this Project.